apache/couchdb/src/setup/README.md

   _replicator and _metadata, _db_updates endpoints and
   whatever else is needed. // TBD: collect what else is needed.

+## Standalone auto setup

+Option `standalone` set to `true` in `[couchdb]` configuration executes single node configuration on startup so the node is ready for use immediately.

+### Testing standalone auto setup

+Pass `--enable-standalone` and `-n 1` to `dev/run`

+    $ dev/run --no-join -n 1 --admin a:b --enable-standalone

+Then, in a new terminal:

+    $ src/setup/test/t-standalone.sh

+The script should show that single node is enabled.

 ## The Setup Endpoint